sipherr/depression/README.md

 My culture in Noterhn Ontario (Sudbury), Canada heavily stigmatized depression and mental illnes.
 Despite many attempts from my wife that I had a mental illness (bipolar, split personality...which I was epicly offended by) I ignored them and deceived myself that it was just related to martital issues and difficulties in communication.

 # Diet
 This diet was suggested by Dr. Jordan Peterson.
+Original can be found here: https://mikhailapeterson.com/2016/12/07/the-list/

 ## Meats
 - turkey